DeltaSystemAdmin/DeltaSystemAdmin/README.md

-/* Hello there.
+Hello there.
 I am Dr. R████████, also known as Dr. DeltaSystem or @DeltaSystemAdmin.

 I am interested in programmation, development, cybersecurity and Arificial Inteligence.

 {🌱} I am devleoping the Project Cappucinno AGI.

-{💞️} I’m looking to collaborate on SCiPNET terminal and the Cappucino Project.
+{💞️} I’m looking to collaborating on SCiPNET and the Project Cappucino.

 {📫} To reach me, [DATA EXPUNGED].